eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ## Publish Telemetry Data (authenticated Device)

 The AMQP adapter supports publishing of telemetry data to Hono's Telemetry API.
-Telemetry messages can be published using either *AT LEAS ONCE* or *AT MOST ONCE delivery semantics.
+Telemetry messages can be published using either *AT LEAST ONCE* or *AT MOST ONCE* delivery semantics.

 * Message Address: `telemetry` or `t`
   * This refers to the `to` property of the message.